stamparm/maltrail/docs/compat/README.md

 `native` · x86_64 · libSystem · python 3.14.7 · recorded 2026-09-04 by ci

 Sensor tested: `Maltrail (sensor) #v3.4 {https://maltrail.github.io}`

+### OpenBSD 7.7

+`native` · amd64 · OpenBSD libc · python 3.12.11 · recorded 2026-09-05 by ci

+Sensor tested: `Maltrail (sensor) #v3.4 {https://maltrail.github.io}`

+- the sensor started but never saw the DNS query sent to it - capture is broken here
+- the sensor saw DNS but not a TCP SYN to a trail address

 ### openSUSE Leap 15.6